vuryss/dokky/README.md

 ### Considering nullable properties as not-required

-Sometimes to be consistent with serializers, which can skip null values, you might want to consider nullable properties as not-required.
-In this case you can use a configuration option to switch the required property behavior.
+Sometimes, to be consistent with serializers, which can skip null values, you might want to consider nullable properties as not-required.
+In this case, you can use a configuration option to switch the required property behavior.

 This can be done by passing a configuration object to the class schema generator like this: